RIS-Aided Wireless Communications: Prototyping, Adaptive Beamforming, and Indoor/Outdoor Field Trials: Introduction

 We will put the concept of RIS to practice by designing an RIS-enhanced wireless communication prototype and using it for indoor/outdoor field trials.
 A previous prototype was described in \cite{Tang2019Wireless, Tang2019Programmable, 9048622}.
 It was designed to modulate the impinging signal, which is very different from our work, where we passively reflect/relay information-carrying wireless signals towards the receiver.
 In \cite{Dai2020}, an RIS prototype with 256 2-bit elements was presented.
 It achieved a 21.7 dBi antenna gain for a fixed configuration and no adaptive beamforming was reported.
 The power consumption was around 153 W. \cite{arun2020rfocus} proposed RFocus, which is a system that moves beamforming functions from the radio transmitter to the environment.
 Their measurements showed an improvement in median signal strength by 9.5 times and doubled the median channel capacity.
 The beamforming functionality relied on signal strength measurements, which is the Received Signal Strength Indication (RSSI).
-In 2018, Metawave Corporation and NTT DOCOMO demonstrated the 5G coverage extension use case with a 28 GHz meta-structure-based reflectarray \cite{Metawave}, but the technical details are unknown.
+In \cite{ozdemir202028}, Metawave Corporation demonstrated a 5G coverage extension use case with a 28 GHz passive reflector.

 In this paper, we describe a prototype of RIS-aided wireless communication system that can serve mobile users through feedback-based real-time beamforming at the RIS.
 Our system operates in the 5.8 GHz band, which is the unlicensed band used by wireless local area network (WLAN).
 The host computer of the transmitter encodes a video stream to be transmitted.
 The transmitter carries out baseband signal processing and radio-frequency (RF) signal transmission through a horn antenna.
 The RIS controls the reflection coefficients by adjusting the impedance of the patches and thereby beamforming the impinging signal towards the receiver.
 The receiver processes the baseband signal and demodulates the video stream.
 In the meantime, the receiver calculates the strength of the received signal and feeds back this information to the RIS.
 The RIS updates the reflection coefficients according to a proposed self-adaptive beamforming algorithm.
 The power consumption of our RIS is only about 1 W.